someweisguy/esp_dmx/README.md

 After the communication pins are set, install the driver by calling `dmx_driver_install()`.
 This function will allocate the necessary resources for the DMX driver.
 It instantiates the driver to default DMX settings.
 The following parameters are passed to this function:

-- The hardware timer group to use
+- The hardware timer group to use.
-- The hardware timer number to use
+- The hardware timer number to use.
-- Flags to allocate interrupts
+- Flags to allocate interrupts.

 ```c
 const int timer_group = 0;